dtuso/sales/README.md

 ```

 Once cloned, you have to create an ```upstream``` source.
 This creates a connection back to main repository so that you
-can make sure your repo stays in sync with the original one.
+can make sure your repository stays in sync with the original one.
 I don't know if you can do this with the GUI so you'll have to
 do this in the terminal or shell:

 ```